audeering/audtorch/_sources/usage.rst.txt

 Usage
 =====

-audtorch_ automates the data iteration process for deep neural network training using PyTorch_.
+:mod:`audtorch` automates the data iteration process for deep neural network training using PyTorch_.
 It provides a set of feature extraction transforms that can be implemented on-the-fly on the CPU.